 Meet the Artisans

-Craftmen, jewelers, engarvers, silversmiths....The Renaissance and Humanism in Florence mark the development of ateliers (workshops called bottega) of artisans and artists where students such as Leonardo and Michelangelo practised and an artisan effectively became an artist: the man who created new techniques and new styles.
+Craftmen, jewelers, engarvers, silversmiths....The Renaissance and Humanism in Florence mark the development of ateliers (workshops called bottega) of artisans and artists where students such as Leonardo and Michelangelo practised and an artisan effectively became an artist.

 Santa Maria Novella and Oltrarno districts